antequant/google-container-registry-push-action/README.md

 # docker-github-package-action
-GitHub Action to build and push a Docker image to GitHub Package Registry
+GitHub Action to build and push a Docker image to an arbitrary Docker server